andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 I plan to use this JSON in a future project to create a web app for exploring the main CLPS data set.

-## Describing the Codebook
+## Format of the Codebook
-A typical page of the codebook PDF looks like this:
+A typical page of the codebook PDF will contain several survey variables, with each variable separated by dividing lines:

 ![Codebook page](images/codebook_page.png)

-The codebook is divided into sections, each of which corresponds to a survey variable.
-These sections don't correspond to a single page, but may bridge across two pages.
+A survey variable section doesn't always reside on a single page, but may bridge across two pages.

 For example, the survey variable `PRIP05C` has its answer categories on a